 - Instance group manager

-With startup scripts, instance templates, instance group manager, and instance groups, you now have a system that can replace unhealthy instances with new ones.
+With startup scripts, instance templates, and managed instance groups, you now have a system that can replace unhealthy instances with new ones.
 In the next section, you'll see one way in which you can define what an unhealthy instance is and how to detect it.

 At this point, the example application has almost all the tools it needs to be resilient.
 However, there is one piece missing—it needs a way of identifying instances that are unhealthy so it knows it should replace them.